 The mission of the Advanced Associate Council is to aid those who are interested in developing a Nuclear Medicine Advanced Associate program at their facility.
 In addition to supporting the practice and policy needs of the NMAA and other areas of technologist advanced practice, this council is focused on nurturing and growing the NMAA, including effecting the necessary culture change to allow this designation to function properly.

-The Brain Imaging Council was established to bring together those SNMMI members with an interest in brain imaging using radiopharmaceuticals.
-The Council provides a forum whereby information relating to brain imaging may be discussed and disseminated and also provides a mechanism for the promotion and encouragement of basic brain imaging research and development.
+The Brain Imaging Council provides a forum whereby information relating to brain imaging may be discussed and disseminated and also provides a mechanism for the promotion and encouragement of basic brain imaging research and development.
+The Council is dedicated to the scientific interchange of ideas among SNMMI members who have interest in brain imaging using radiopharmaceuticals.

 The Correlative Imaging Council provides a structure in which clinicians and scientists can develop and disseminate information on the medical and physiological applications of various imaging modalities as they correlate to nuclear medicine.

-The General Clinical Nuclear Medicine (GCNM) Council is a group within SNMMI dedicated to the scientific interchange of ideas among Society members who have interest in clinical nuclear medicine issues.
-The overall mission of the GCNM Council is to provide a forum for members with similar interests, provide to membership expertise in clinical nuclear medicine, foster research and education in clinical nuclear medicine, provide outreach to other professionals and organizations, nurture new membership into the Society, and serve as a resource to SNMMI Leadership.
+The General Clinical Nuclear Medicine Council is a group within SNMMI dedicated to the scientific interchange of ideas among members who have interest in clinical nuclear medicine issues.
+The overall mission of the council is to provide a forum for members with similar interests, provide to membership expertise in clinical nuclear medicine, foster research and education in clinical nuclear medicine, provide outreach to other professionals and organizations, nurture new membership into the Society, and serve as a resource to SNMMI Leadership.

 The Pediatric Imaging Council provides a conduit for the sharing and dissemination of information unique to pediatric nuclear medicine.
 It serves as a forum for individuals involved in pediatric scintigraphic imaging to meet and discuss common problems and experiences.
 Established to further advance the interests of pediatric imaging within the SNMMI, the council serves as a liaison to other pediatric imaging organizations, and to advance both research and education related to pediatric nuclear medicine.